Q. How do I turn on or off color syntax highlighting in vi or vim text editor under UNIX or Linux?

 :syntax off

-You can edit ~/.vimrc file and add command syntax on to it so that next you will start vim with color syntax highlighting option
+You can edit ~/.vimrc file and add append vim command syntax on to it.
+This ensures that vim will start with color syntax highlighting option:

 $ vi .vimrc